Rebranding: Product line

 Companies like Dunkin' Donuts, Joann Fabrics, and Weight Watchers, have removed or abbreviated parts of their company names to suggest a larger product line offering than what their names solely imply.
 It is also used to cater to different demographics who may be interested in different products of the same industry.
 In a 2018 marketing stunt, pancake restaurant chain IHOP announced a rebranding to "IHOb" to promote a line of hamburgers, but did not follow through with the rebranding.

 Staying relevant

 Companies can also choose to rebrand to remain relevant to its (new) customers and stakeholders.
 This could occur when a company's business has changed, for example its strategic direction and industry focus, or its brand no longer fits its (new) customer base.
 For example, a company might rebrand so that its name works in new market it enters, for reasons of culture or language, such as to make it easier to pronounce.

-Rebranding is also a way to refresh an image to ensure its appeal to contemporary customers and stakeholders.
-What once looked fresh and relevant may no longer do so years later.
+Rebranding may also serve to update a brand's image to maintain relevance among current customers and stakeholders, as visual and conceptual associations that were considered current at one time may lose their resonance over time.